 Lump Sum

-A lump sum payout gives the annuitant all of the principal plus earnings at one time.
+A lump sum payout gives the annuitant all the principal plus earnings at one time.
 However, taxes will then be due on the earnings of the principal, which will be taxed as ordinary income.

 If the annuitant took monthly payments, only part of each payment, as determined by an IRS formula, would be taxable.